 We are fully aware of the difficulties that arise amongst separating couples.
 We are also aware of how daunting it can be not knowing what the future holds.
 That’s why our specialist team of Family and Matrimonial solicitors focus on your needs.
-We aim to resolve matters quickly, put you at ease and find the best, most cost effective solution.
+We aim to resolve matters quickly, put you at ease and find the best, most cost-effective solution.
 That’s why we now offer Mediation as part of the service in the Family and Matrimonial Department of Mark Reynolds Solicitors.
 Mediation, as a form of Dispute Resolution, has been used successfully for many years.

 What is Mediation?

 More and more people are considering Mediation as an alternative to Court.
 Mediation is an opportunity to sit with an impartial Mediator in the hope of resolving matters amicably.
 We can then assist in drafting any proposals you both reach.
-Action at Court is a last resort as we believe there is a more achievable way of resolving issues relating to separation, children, financial matters and relatives’ rights.
+Action at Court is the last resort as we believe there is a more achievable way of resolving issues relating to separation, children, financial matters and relatives’ rights.
 Mediation is also Voluntary and Confidential.
 Mediators are independent and decision making rests with you!
 You as the experts help shape your future and the futures of your children.

 Mediation is not the following:-